corda/corda/docs/source/api-persistence.rst

 Custom schema registration
 --------------------------
 Custom contract schemas are automatically registered at startup time for CorDapps.
 The node bootstrap process will scan for states that implement the Queryable state interface.
-Tables are then created as specified by the ``MappedSchemas`` identified by each states ``supportedSchemas`` method.
+Tables are then created as specified by the ``MappedSchema``s identified by each states ``supportedSchemas`` method.

 For testing purposes it is necessary to manually register the packages containing custom schemas as follows: